Two-dimensional coherent spectroscopy of disordered superconductors in the narrow-band and broad-band limits

 Finally, we investigate the impurity dependence of the ac and dc Kerr susceptibilities.
 As shown for THG, the nonlinear susceptibilities strongly depends on the strength of the impurity scattering $\gamma$.
 Depending on the value of $\gamma$, there always arises competition between the Higgs mode and quasiparticle excitations for those nonlinear processes.
 Here we take $\gamma=0.5$, which is smaller than that for the previous calculations ($\gamma=2$), and the other parameters remain to be the same ($V=2.5$ and $\beta=50$ as in Figs.~\ref{fig: ac kerr} and \ref{fig: dc kerr}).
 In this parameter set, the gap size is $2\Delta=1.1$ and $\gamma/(2\Delta)=0.45$, which means that the system is in the clean regime.

 In Fig.~\ref{fig: ac kerr g05}, we plot $|\chi^{(3)}(\Omega; \Omega, \Omega, -\Omega)|^2$ for $\gamma=0.5$.
+The total contribution is shown by the dashed curve in Fig.~\ref{fig: ac kerr g05}.
 As compared to the one for $\gamma=2$ (Fig.~\ref{fig: ac kerr}), the susceptibility still shows the threshold behavior at $\Omega=2\Delta$ dominated by the H3 diagram.
 The difference is that we can see the decay of the ac Kerr susceptibility at high frequencies within the plot region.
+The decay happens roughly in the frequency scale of $\gamma$.
 In the clean limit ($\gamma\to 0$), the paramagnetic coupling should disappear, and the contribution of the H3 diagram will vanish.